“Three groups of women across the globe merge science + spirituality as they work to conserve wild bees amidst a challenging modern landscape”

 Directed by Onyx Baird

-Amrita is currently 60% through production + needs more support to be completed!
-We are currently crowdfunding for 50K to complete filming in the Yucatán this November, and have some pretty awesome rewards for our pledgers starting as low as $8!
+We are currently crowdfunding for 50K to complete our filming in 2025, and have some pretty incredible rewards for our pledgers starting as low as $8!
 Join our hive in bringing this important film to fruition!

 ABOUT THE FILM